Where:

 https://newengland.com/seasons/fall/foliage/peak-fall-foliage-map

-2022 fall foliage in Boston is expected to peak the week of Monday, October 10th.
+2024 fall foliage in Boston is expected to peak in mid to late October.
 Each year, Greater Boston plays host to some of the most vibrant fall foliage colors in the entire world.
 Besides stepping foot outside your door, or heading to a local park, here are some prime spots around the city to peep fall foliage.

 With over 5,000 trees representing 600+ species, Mount Auburn Cemetery is one of the best places to peep fall foliage in the Boston area.
-Unfortunately, due to COVID-19 safety precautions, the famous observation tower is closed for 2020.
 Open in Google Maps.
-Photo by @bostonian80.
+(Photo by @matthewraifman)

 With a population of 1,700 trees, the Charles River Esplanade turns all sorts of shades of red, orange, and yellow throughout fall.
 Open in Google Maps.

 The Comm Ave Mall (pictured) really steals the show as far as foliage goes in Back Bay.
 But the colors don’t stop there.
-You can peep spectacular foliage all throughout the Back Bay and its bordering neighborhood, South End, in autumn.
+You can peep spectacular foliage all throughout the Back Bay and its bordering neighborhood, the South End, in autumn.
 Look out for magnificent displays of pumpkins and gourds on residential steps in both neighborhoods.
-In the South End, check out Southwest Corridor Park for all those foliage feels.
+In the South End, check out Rutland Square and Southwest Corridor Park for all those foliage feels.
 Open in Google Maps.
-Photo by @kylekleinphoto.
+(Photo by @kylekleinphoto)

 7) Memorial Drive Cambridge